 There’s a reason that the entertainment industry is a billion dollar business: We’re endlessly fascinated by stories.
 We love a good storyline in a movie, a book or a video game, so why would an online course be any different?

 This is where you can get creative in designing your course.
 You can craft a narrative for your students to go through as they unlock course modules, complete challenges or quizzes, and share their victories on social media.

 The way you design your course interface also matters.
-If you’re creating a course where the student plays the role of a young orphan who needs to learn how to book flights across the globe to find his parents, you can drop Easter eggs and hints throughout your membership site with tidbits about where to travel next.
-Your curriculum can focus on how to book flights using airline points or round-the-world tickets.
+If you’re creating a course where the student plays the role of a young orphan who needs to learn how to book flights across the globe to find his parents, drop Easter eggs and hints throughout your membership site with tidbits about where to travel next.
+Your curriculum can focus on how to book flights using airline points or around-the-world tickets.

-You can also design your online course to have a “choose your own adventure” feel so that learning modules aren’t sequential but rather recommended based on the individual’s needs.
+Another option is to design your online course to have a “choose your own adventure” feel so that learning modules aren’t sequential but rather recommended based on the individual’s needs.

 6. Earning points for taking action and leveling up with bonuses

 If there’s one thing that video games have trained us to love, it’s earning points and rewards.
 With gamification, you can reward your students for the actions they take by giving them points or credits.

 These points can be redeemed for prizes such as bonus footage or advanced course materials.
 Depending on your course topic, you can even offer additional done-for-you resources or access to other perks that can only be unlocked with points.

 This type of point system is extremely effective in many industries, from hotel chains to retail stores.
 There’s something fun about rewarding your most active and engaged customers with more goodies, and it’s never been easier to implement a points system than in today’s digital age.